Everybit-legacy/everybit.js/README.md

 ### Repository

-We do our development on the ```develop``` branch, and only pull to master for semantically versioned tagged releases.
+We do our development on the ```develop``` branch, and only pull to master for our semantically versioned releases.

 ### Resources